gersteing/DashCandlestickCharting/README.md

 ## Installing and Getting Help with the Dependent Libraries
 --------------------------------------------------------
 Flask is an application that provides for python web application creation.
-We are trying out a framework called Dash which provides the ability to create charting applications including candlestick charts.
+We are trying out a framework called Dash which runs on top o of a Flask web server and provides the ability to create charting applications including candlestick charts.
 Dash uses plotly Plotly.js, and React.js, and Flask and can be run locally on a flask server which is a python web server.

 The following packages were also installed using pip at the time I authored the code.